cdapio/cdap/cdap-docs/developers-manual/source/getting-started/building-apps.rst

 Once an application is deployed, use one of these methods for stoping an application's programs:

 - On an application's detail page in the CDAP UI, you can click on a program to go to its detail page and then click the *Stop* button there

-- From the Standalone CDAP SDK directory, use the :ref:`Command Line Interface <cli>` to stop a specific program of an application:
+- From the CDAP Local Sandbox home directory, use the :ref:`Command Line Interface <cli>` to stop a specific program of an application:

   .. tabbed-parsed-literal::